freechipsproject/www.chisel-lang.org/docs/src/main/tut/chisel3/interfaces-and-connections.md

 ## The standard ready-valid interface (ReadyValidIO / Decoupled)

 Chisel provides a standard interface for [ready-valid interfaces](http://inst.eecs.berkeley.edu/~cs150/Documents/Interfaces.pdf).
+A ready-valid interface consists of a `ready` signal, a `valid` signal, and some data stored in `bits`.
+The `ready` bit indicates that a consumer is *ready* to consume data.
+The `valid` bit indicates that a produced has *valid* data on `bits`.
-The ready-valid interface uses `ready` and `valid` to handshake data transfer.
-When both signals are asserted the data transfer takes place.
+When both `ready` and `valid` are asserted, a data transfer from the producer to the consumer takes place.
+A convenience method `fire` is provided that is asserted if both `ready` and `valid` are asserted.

 Usually, we use the utility function [`Decoupled()`](https://chisel.eecs.berkeley.edu/api/latest/chisel3/util/Decoupled$.html) to turn any type into a ready-valid interface rather than directly using [ReadyValidIO](http://chisel.eecs.berkeley.edu/api/latest/chisel3/util/ReadyValidIO.html).